-Audience buying based on the third-party data: This affects most of the DMPs on the market selling third-party audiences (e.g. Oracle Bluekai and Lotame) or mapping offline data to online identifiers on web (e.g. LiveRamp etc.)
+Audience buying based on the third-party data: This affects most of the DMPs on the market selling third-party audiences (e.g. Oracle BlueKai and Lotame) or mapping offline data to online identifiers on the web (e.g. LiveRamp etc.)

 Data activation on web: Using cookie syncing to identify and target users (e.g. by exporting an audience to a DSP for media buying).

-Retargeting on web: This affects companies like Criteo, whose stocked crashed 20% on the day of the announcement, and DSPs with significant portion of spending on retargeting campaigns.
+Retargeting on web: This affects companies like Criteo, whose stock crashed 20% on the day of the announcement, and DSPs with a significant portion of spending on retargeting campaigns.

 Plus, other third-party tracking technologies for the web that use third-party cookies

 Safari and Firefox’s privacy features have reduced the availability of third-party cookies by around 30% to 40%.
-Once third-party cookies disappear from Google Chrome, this will bring the figure close to 100% due to Chrome’s worldwide popularity.
+Once third-party cookies disappear from Google Chrome, this will bring the figure close to 100% because of Chrome’s worldwide popularity.

 AdTech companies will need to use the Privacy Sandbox API to retrieve clicks and conversion data, but it will be anonymized to make it harder to attribute a given click or conversion with a given user.

 It’s important to note that these changes will only impact the Chrome web browser (on desktop and mobile devices).